jagault/evolution-photosymbiosis/README.md

 `docker pull jagault/evolution-photosymbiosis:rstudiov3.5.3`

-Or build the image via the following:
+Or, from within the directory containing the Dockerfile, build the image via the following:

-`docker build -t jagault/evolution-photosymbiosis:rstudiov3.5.3 .`
+`docker build . -t jagault/evolution-photosymbiosis:rstudiov3.5.3`

-Once the image is built, it can be run via the following command:
+Once the image is built, it can be run within the main repo directory `/evolution-photosymbiosis` via the following command:

 `docker run -d -p 8787:8787 -v /path/to/repo:/home/rstudio -e PASSWORD=yourpasswordhere jagault/evolution-photosymbiosis:rstudiov3.5.3`